wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsCurrentRoomLastBoss ( ) {: .copyable aria-label='Functions' }

+Returns `true` if the current room is the second boss room when on an XL floor.
+Returns `false` otherwise.

 ___
 ### Is·Door·Slot·Allowed () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }